coreybutler/tappedout/README.md

 `<reset>` determines whether the test counter is reset.
 The test counter is used to compare the planned number of tests with the actual number of tests for a series of tests. `<reset>` is `false` by default.
 Setting it to true will reset the counter as though the test runner is starting over from the beginning.

+### test.onEnd(`<callback>`)

+The `onEnd` method runs after the tests have completed.
+No further TAP output will be produce.
+This method is useful for triggering scripts that run after all testing is complete.

 ---

 MIT license.
 Written by Corey Butler, Copyright 2020.